 Cheri Jo Bates' liver temperature was recorded as 26C and 28C at 9:31 am on October 31st 1966 at autopsy.
 Algor Mortis is the rate at which a body cools after death - very little during the first hour, but calculated thereafter at 1.5 degrees Fahrenheit per hour, dependent on ambient temperature, body size, clothing etc. The temperature in Riverside that day hit a maximum 97 degrees Fahrenheit, falling to 52 degrees Fahrenheit at its lowest, giving us an idea of ambient temperature during this period.
 There was also little to no wind at this time, therefore not adversely affecting the rate of body cooling.
 Taking normal body temperature of 98.6 degrees Fahrenheit and Cheri Jo Bates median liver temperature of 80.6 Fahrenheit at 9:31 am, we can calculate the approximate time of her murder,

 The body of Cheri Jo Bates had cooled by 18 degrees at autopsy, but not counting the first hour, this would take 12 hours (18÷1.5).
-Then if we add back the first hour, it gives us a time period of 13 hours.
-This would mean Cheri Jo Bates was murdered at 8:31 pm or slightly earlier, as body cooling actually slows down in rate, as it approaches the ambient temperature.
-If we take the high end measurement of her liver temperature of 82.4 Fahrenheit at autopsy, it places the murder at 9:31 pm, or again slightly earlier, bearing in mind the existence of a "temperature plateau", a highly variable length of time in which the body does not cool.
+Therefore if we add back the first hour, it gives us a time period of 13 hours.
+This would mean Cheri Jo Bates was murdered at 8:31 pm or slightly earlier, because body cooling actually slows down in rate as it approaches the ambient temperature.
+If we take the high end measurement of her liver temperature of 82.4 Fahrenheit at autopsy, it places the murder at 9:31 pm, or again, slightly earlier, bearing in mind the existence of a "temperature plateau", which is a highly variable length of time in which the body does not cool.

 Joseph Bates arrived back at the 4195 Via San Jose residence around 5:00 pm, finding the note left by Cheri Jo Bates "Dad-Went to RCC Library".
 Cheri was spotted at the RCC Library around 6:15 pm.